 If the cost of internet service — or a computer — seems out of reach, a new government program might be able to help you foot the bill.

-Beginning on May 12, eligible households can enroll in the Emergency Broadband Benefit Program and receive a monthly subsidy that will help cut the cost of broadband service from any of the companies on a list of approved providers.
+Eligible households now can enroll in the Emergency Broadband Benefit Program and receive a monthly subsidy that will help cut the cost of broadband service from any of the companies on a list of approved providers.